The Ultimate BLT Sandwich

 Notes

-• Change out the bacon for pancetta, or try turkey bacon.
-There are some vegan bacons on the market now — worth a shot if you are a vegan craving this classic sandwich!
+- Change out the bacon for pancetta, or try turkey bacon.
+There is some vegan bacon on the market now — worth a shot if you are a vegan craving this classic sandwich!

-• Mix the mayo with some smoked paprika (pimenton), pureed chipotle in adobo sauce, harissa, minced fresh basil, cilantro, or another fresh herb of your choice (in this post, there are two video versions: plain mayo and Chipotle Mayo — also with guacamole).
-Or try Sriracha mayo!
+- Mix the mayo with some smoked paprika (pimenton), pureed chipotle in adobo sauce, harissa, minced fresh basil, cilantro, or another fresh herb of your choice.

 La Costena mayo has lime juice in it and is more flavorful than Hellman’s.